jessfett/MSU-Project1/README.md

 <b>Overall, after analyzing multiple factors of weather and their impact on COVID cases around the US, there is no strong correlation between the two. </b>

+See limitations taken into consideration when conducting this study below:

 ### 1) Individual City/State Reaction to COVID